Boléro

 11:00

-Ballet for young viewer
+Ballet / for young viewer

-Peter Pan (Svetlana Antipova ballet studio)
+Alice in Wonderland (Svetlana Antipova ballet studio)

-Ballet-pantomime for children in 2 acts
+Ballet for children in two acts (performed without intermission)

 Audio recording is used during the show